-Almost all my friends had told me that their boyfriends/ fiances hadn’t ever taken well to the fact that they weren’t virgins.
-The fact that they could have lost their virginity and had sex with another man before them seriously irked them.
+Almost all my friends had told me that their boyfriends/ fiances hadn’t ever taken well to their losing virginity stories and the fact that my fiends weren’t virgins.
+The fact that they could have lost their virginity and had sex with another man before their fiances seriously irked them.
 Even if they accepted it - because what else could they do - it came up in some fight or another and always made matters worse.
 So naturally, when my parents hurriedly got me engaged to the guy that they thought was right for me, I was afraid to tell him this - if it should ever come up.

 Varun and I had barely met once - our families had met a few more times than we had - when we got engaged.
-The only conversation we had ever had was over a very nervous cup of coffee.
-So there was hardly much interaction there.
-And now here I was, engaged to be married to a man I barely knew.
+The only conversation we had ever had the first time was over a very nervous cup of coffee.
+So, there was hardly any interaction there.
+And now, here I was, engaged to be married to a man I barely knew.
 His interests, his hobbies, his work, his passions and dreams - I knew nothing about him.
 And he knew nothing about me.
-What I also didn’t know was how he would react to the fact that he wasn’t the first, or even second guy to come into my life.
+What I also didn’t know was how he would react to the fact that he wasn’t the first, or even the second guy to come into my life.
 But, of course, he would be the last!